WGS 165/Gendered History of Food

 (same as AAS 252)

-This course provides an overview of the various performance genre made popular in the late nineteenth-early twentieth century by African Americans.
+This course provides an overview of the various performance genre made popular in the late nineteenth through early twentieth centuries by African Americans.
 The course will make explicit connections between black diasporic cultural production and intellectualism during the period known as the Harlem Renaissance.

 WGS 255/Shakespeare and Gender